tonysebion/medallion-foundry/docs/examples/configs/patterns/README.md

 ## Usage

 Use these configs to understand how different data patterns work and choose the appropriate pattern for your use case.
-The sample data configs work with the generated test datasets.
+The file-based examples work with the generated test datasets.